titan-data/titan/docs/src/cli/cmd/clone.rst

     :ref:`remote` section.

-repository
-    Optional.
-Name of the new repository to create.
-If not specified, then the name of the original repository is used (which may or may not match the name used in the remote URI).

 Options
 -------

 -c, --commit     id             Specify the commit ID to checkout.

 -p, --parameters string         Key=Value pair for provider specific options.

+-P, --disable-port-mapping      Default: false.
+Disable the automatic specific
+                                port mapping of exposed ports from the container to localhost.

+-n, --name      TEXT            Optional.
+Name of the new repository to create.
+                                If not specified, then the name of the original repository is used (which may or may not match the name used in the remote URI).

 Example
 -------

 ::

-    $ titan clone s3web://demo.titan-data.io/hello-world/postgres myrepo
+    $ titan clone -n myrepo s3web://demo.titan-data.io/hello-world/postgres
     Creating repository myrepo
     Creating docker volume myrepo/v0 with path /var/lib/postgresql/data Running controlled container myrepo